Summary of Product Characteristics Updated 28-Jul-2023 | GlaxoSmithKline UK

 In vitro studies showed that umeclidinium bromide is principally metabolised by cytochrome P450 2D6 (CYP2D6) and is a substrate for the P-glycoprotein (P-gp) transporter.
 The primary metabolic routes for umeclidinium bromide are oxidative (hydroxylation, O-dealkylation) followed by conjugation (glucuronidation, etc), resulting in a range of metabolites with either reduced pharmacological activity or for which the pharmacological activity has not been established.
 Systemic exposure to the metabolites is low.

-A population pharmacokinetic analysis showed that pharmacokinetics of umeclidinium bromide are similar between COPD patients 65 years and older and those younger than 65 years of age.
+A population pharmacokinetic analysis showed that pharmacokinetics of umeclidinium bromide are similar between COPD patients 65 years or older and those younger than 65 years of age.

 Subjects with severe renal impairment (creatinine clearance <30mL/min) showed no evidence of an increase in systemic exposure to umeclidinium bromide (Cmax and AUC), and no evidence of altered protein binding between subjects with severe renal impairment and healthy volunteers.